samdish7/University/COSC120/Labs/Lab6/README.md

 This program asks the user if they are part of a dental plan and allows them to input the service charge.... that's literally it :poop:

 ### Bugs
-- Doesn't actually do anything with the input, so inputing ANYHTING other than 1 will not prompt you to input the service charge.
+- Doesn't actually do anything with the input, so inputing ANYTHING other than 1 will not prompt you to input the service charge.
 - Inputting anything for the service charge will not cause an infinite loop because the service charge isn't used other than to get an input.
 No other calculations were done on it.

 ## Money